uber1geek/uber1geek.github.io/_posts/2016-05-06-Yak Shaving-The Learning Curve.md

 If you don’t get better, you break bones and have to stop.
 If you learn from your mistakes with the help of teachers, you stop bleeding.

---- This post is under process, more information is being added as it strikes. ---
+- - - _This post is under process, more information is being added as it strikes._ - - -